 Few countries have the sheer number of big cities that Australia does.
 After all, it is the 6th biggest country on the planet and covers 7.692 million km².
-That’s a lotta ground to cover!
-If you’re planning an epic trip Down Under, you’ll want to start with the biggest cities and towns in Australia.
-The 15 largest cities in Australia to be precise.
+That’s a lot of ground to cover!
+If you’re planning an epic trip Down Under, you’ll want to start with the biggest cities in Australia.
+These 15 largest cities in Australia to be precise.

 State: New South Wales

-Australia’s biggest and most densely populated city, Sydney has long been a favorite destination for travelers from across the globe and welcomes over 10 million visitors per year.
-The “Harbour City” is world famous for its iconic Opera House and Harbour Bridge, which makes its skyline so identifiable.
+The biggest and most populated city in Australia, Sydney has long been a favorite destination for travelers from across the globe and welcomes over 10 million visitors per year.
+The “Harbour City” is world-famous for its iconic Opera House and Harbour Bridge, which makes its skyline so identifiable.
 There’s so much to Sydney, and so much to see and do from the city right down to the sea.